distillpub/post--deconv-checkerboard/index.md

   <p>This work was made possible by the support of the <a href="https://research.google.com/teams/brain/">Google Brain</a> team.
 Augustus Odena's work was done as part of the <a href="https://research.google.com/teams/brain/residency/">Google Brain Residency Program</a>.
 Vincent Dumoulin did this while visiting the Brain Team as an intern.</p>

   <h3>Author Contributions</h3>
   <p>Augustus and Chris recognized the connection between deconvolution and artifacts.
 Augustus ran the GAN experiments.
 Vincent ran the artistic style transfer experiments.
-Chris created the visualizations and wrote most of the article.</p>
+Chris ran the DeepDream experiments, created the visualizations and wrote most of the article.</p>

   <h3 id="citation">Errors, Reuse, and Citation</h3>
   <p>If you see mistakes or want to suggest changes, please submit a pull request on <a href="{{{distill.github}}}">github</a>.